 Karen Pando-Mars, MFT

 Ms. Pando-Mars’ passionate interest in what cultivates deep connection between Self and Other has been furthered by attachment theory and related neuroscience.
 She is known for her presence, warmth, and the clarity of her presentations.
-Videotapes of her clinical work are moving and inspiring examples of how AEDP explicit relational and experiential practices can help patients heal from relational trauma.
+Videotapes of her clinical work are moving and inspiring examples of how AEDP explicit relational and precise experiential practices can help patients heal relational trauma.